slurmulon/bach/README.md

 ## Design

-`bach` is a notation for writing tracks that are ultimately interpreted by a `bach` engine.
+`bach` tracks are ultimately interpreted by a higher-level `bach` engine.

 This module, by itself, can only parse and compile plaintext `bach` data into [`bach.json`](https://github.com/slurmulon/bach-json-schema).

-`bach.json` makes it trivial, especially for JavaScript engines, to sequentially process a `bach` music track and synchronize it in real-time with audio.
+`bach.json` makes it trivial, especially for JavaScript and JSON-friendly languages, to sequentially process a `bach` music track and synchronize it in real-time with audio.

 In general `bach` allows people to create modules and/or applications that need to synchronize data with music in real-time.